Bringing Everything Together

 The 100 most essential words

 These words form the backbone of every Italian story.
-If you know these, you'll understand the main thread of most simple texts.
+If you know them, you can follow the main idea of most simple texts.

 Top 50 most frequent words

-These 50 words make up about 50% of every Italian text:
+These 50 words together make up about 50% of any Italian text:

 Rang Woorden